onlyutkarsh/github-copilot-for-azure-pricing/README.md

 ## Known issues

 - Occasionally, the history is not sent with the context, which may result in responses that do not align with the context.

+## Disclaimer

+The information provided by the GitHub Copilot for Azure Pricing extension may not always be accurate or up-to-date.
+Users are strongly advised to refer to the Azure Pricing Center for the most reliable and current information before making any decisions.